rixiobarrios/project-4/README.md

 ## Presentation

-You will present your final project in a science fair format on the last day of Project Week.
-Stay tuned for a schedule!
+You will present your final project on the last day of Project Week.
+Refer to the course schedule for the final presentation schedule.

 ## Necessary Deliverables